fraterrisus/walkthroughs/aethus/quests.md

 5. Find Facility Kappa.
 6. Investigate the Kappa Dam, and eventually drain it.

+## Into the Rifts

+*Trigger:* Complete [Under the Table](#under-the-table) by buying your first upgrade from the Black Market.

+*Goals:*

+1. Return to Rho via the Transporter, use the Airlock, and explore the area.
+1. Explore the area outside Rho, cross the bridge, and find the broken power relay.
+1. Find (spot, really) the next facility.

+## The Kappa Module

+*Trigger:* Complete [Into the Darkness](#into-the-darkness) by entering the Undersea Dam Facility and trying the door.

+*Goals:*

+1. Find Harlow's keycard in the Epsilon bunker, Sinclair's in Theta, and Chapman's in Mu.
+1. Enter the Undersea Dam Control Room and activate the Draining Protocol.
+1. Explore Facility Kappa and learn the truth about Stanley.

+**FIXME** I might have missed some here.

 ## Lay of the Land

 *Trigger:* Complete [Arrival](#arrival).